your13502/cryptoa/README.md

 ```
 streamlit run app.py
 ```
-3. Visit the local URL shown in terminal
+3. Open the local URL shown in the terminal

 ## Deployment
-Deploy easily on Streamlit Cloud.
+Deploy easily on Streamlit Cloud by linking your GitHub repository.

-## Fonts
-Fonts are included in `/fonts` for multilingual support.